|Opus Bono Sacerdotii|

 4. What does it tell us priests when an accused bishop gets to have a thorough, professional investigation and an accused priest does not?
 I'm talking about these bishops that have been accused like Bishop Hubbard who gets to stay in ministry, defend his reputation publicly, and avoids a diocesan review board and any canonical process as well!

-It points out a double standard for bishops and priests: Please read our in-depth commentary at Bishops' Double Standard, OBS Statement on the case of Bishop Howard Hubbard.
+Of course, we are happy that Bishop Hubbard was afford a competent defense, however, it does seem to point to a double standard for bishops and priests: Please read our in-depth commentary at Bishops' Double Standard, OBS Statement on the case of Bishop Howard Hubbard.
 Also see Ex-Prosecutor Puts Focus on Sex Claims Against a Bishop for background on Bishop Hubbard's case.

 Through ordination a priest becomes "incardinated" in a diocese or religious order.
 This is like being adopted into a family.
 The priest becomes like an adopted son in that particular church family.
 The bishop is a father to the priest.
 If a disciplinary problem later arises, the bishop or religious superior cannot "fire" the priest anymore than a parent can dismiss one of the family members.
 For better or worse, they are in this together.
-Unfortunately, most bishops do not talk to priests that have been accused.
+Unfortunately, some bishops do not talk to priests that have been accused.

 The term credible as defined by some diocese seems to be taken from the psychological profession where by a statement made directly from a client to a therapist is termed "credible" whether or not the statement by the client is true is irrelevant.
 Of course, credible in this context has nothing to do with proof, but the ambiguity of terms like credible, substantive, or substantial gives the bishops a lot of flexibility in distancing themselves from accused priests and deflecting public pressure.